Phenacene: Relevance to organic electronic materials

-Aromatic compounds with extended π-conjugated system have attracted attention because of their potential utilization in organic electronics as organic semiconductors.
+Aromatic compounds with extended π-conjugated system have attracted attention because of their potential use in organic electronics as organic semiconductors.

-Of academic interest, pentacene has been widely used as an active layer in organic thin film field effect transistors (OFET).
+Of academic interest, pentacene has been widely used as an active layer in organic thin-film field-effect transistors (OFET).
 The main drawback of pentacene OFET is degradation upon exposure to light and air.
 On the other hand, [n]phenacenes, an isomeric form of [n]acenes, has been known as a stable compound in which the benzene rings are fused in a zigzag structure.
 For the past several years, there is renewed interest in synthesis of [n]phenacene derivatives associated with electronic applications in emissive and semi- or superconducting materials.

-Picene ([5]phenacene) can serve as an active layer of a high performance p-channel organic thin film FET with very high field-effect mobility: μ of 5 cm2∙V−1∙s−1.
-[7]Phenacene FET shows effect mobility μ of 0.75 cm2∙V−1∙s−1 and no sensitivity to air.
-Furthermore, picene doped with potassium and rubidium exhibit superconductivity with a maximum critical temperature 𝑇𝑐∼18 K. Thus, [n]phenacenes and their derivatives may play an important role in future fabrication of stable and high-performance electronic devices such as OFET, OLED and organic solar cells.
+Picene ([5]phenacene) can serve as an active layer of a high-performance p-channel organic thin-film FET with very high field-effect mobility μ = 5 cm2/(V⋅s).
+[7]Phenacene FET shows μ = 0.75 cm2/(V⋅s) and no sensitivity to air.
+Furthermore, picene doped with potassium and rubidium exhibit superconductivity with a maximum critical temperature TC ≈ 18 K. Thus, [n]phenacenes and their derivatives may play an important role in future fabrication of stable and high-performance electronic devices such as OFET, OLED and organic solar cells.
 Substituted picenes may serve as an active layer of OFETs.